 Harrison Events

-Looking for unforgettable event venues in Belfast?
-The Harrison isn’t just a hotel event space—it’s where character meets charm.
-Whether you’re hosting a creative brainstorm in our meeting room facilities or a glittering soirée with reception venue hire, we bring flair to every occasion.
+The Harrison has event spaces where character meets charm.
+Whether you’re hosting a creative brainstorm in our meeting room facilities or a musical soirée with reception venue hire, we offer stunning interiors and and intimate surroundings.

-We’re your answer to quirky party venues near me and stylish conference venues near me, perfect for anything from intimate dinners to Christmas party nights in Belfast.
+We’re your answer to quirky party venues near me and stylish conference venues In Belfast.
+The Harrison is perfect for anything from intimate dinners to Christmas party nights in Belfast.
 Need function room hire or a private event space that doesn’t feel like a dull boardroom?
 Welcome to velvet chairs, vintage art, and sparkling chandeliers.

 -